sverweij/virtual-code-owners/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by e-mail at sander_verweij@yahoo.com or by direct message on mastodon: [@mcmeadow@mstdn.social](https://mstdn.social/@mcmeadow) All complaints will be reviewed and investigated promptly and fairly.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by email at sander_verweij@yahoo.com or by direct message on mastodon: [@mcmeadow@mstdn.social](https://mstdn.social/@mcmeadow) All complaints will be reviewed and investigated promptly and fairly.